fahrican/get-things-done-api/README.md

 ### Endpoints

-The endpoint for all tasks can be found at: https://justluxurylifestyle.com/api/v1/tasks
+The endpoint for all tasks can be found at: https://task-manager.justluxurylifestyle.com/api/v1/tasks

 ### Swagger UI

-The Swagger UI provides a comprehensive list of the available endpoints and the request/response payloads: https://justluxurylifestyle.com/api/swagger-ui/index.html
+The Swagger UI provides a comprehensive list of the available endpoints and the request/response payloads: https://task-manager.justluxurylifestyle.com/api/swagger-ui/index.html

 ### Frontend

-The frontend component of the application can be accessed at: https://justluxurylifestyle.com/
+The frontend component of the application can be accessed at: https://justluxurylifestyle.com/ or https://www.justluxurylifestyle.com/